Aweneel/LMSBootJPA/README.md

-This is a Spring boot application written as part of the training.
+An example Spring boot application.